 A bigger tire’s added weight and longer rolling circumference put more strain on the clutch belt and shorten its service life.
 You can reinforce your clutch by installing a heavy-duty drive belt.
 They do cost more but may save you both money and agony down the line.

-Bigger Tires Put More Stress on the Driveline and Suspension
+Bigger Tires Adds Stress to the Driveline and Suspension

-Heavier and larger diameter tires not only put more strain on the drive belt.
-In fact, the whole driveline will need to work harder.
+Heavier and larger diameter tires increase strain on the drive belt and cause the entire driveline to work harder.
 The CV joints are particularly prone to premature wear because of the added strain and because the joints have to work at an increased angle due to the added height.

 Consider installing heavy-duty axles and CV joints to make them last longer and reduce the risk of them failing when your big tires suddenly catch traction as you spin them at full throttle in deep mud.
 Upgraded shocks will keep the added weight of the tire in check as it bounces up and down on uneven terrain.